 In case of injury received either in practice or in a game, only temporary first aid will be provided.
 The school cannot perform or be held responsible for any required medical attention, nor can it assume or be liable for loss or damage suffered because of injury to pupils.
-If a parent or family physician cannot be located in case of an injury, Lincoln Public Schools staff is authorized to use their best judgment in obtaining competent medical care and service.
+If a parent cannot be located in case of an injury, Lincoln Public Schools staff is authorized to use their best judgment in obtaining competent medical care and service.
 Parents are obligated to pay for professional medical and/or related services; the school shall not be liable for the payment of such services.
 Insurance coverage is recommended for all participants at parents' expense.
 PARENTS ARE URGED TO PURCHASE THE ACCIDENT COVERAGE THEY PREFER.
 (Please see the Student Accident Insurance section in this book if you need to purchase insurance coverage.)

 The Board of Education and the Nebraska School Activities Association require an annual physical examination each year after May 1.
 Each student who participates in any phase of the interscholastic athletic program, grades 9-12, must have an annual physical examination after May 1 of each year.
 Lincoln Public Schools does not accept a physical examination completed by a chiropractor for participation in interscholastic athletics.
 This certifies that the athlete is qualified for the entire school year.
-Physical Examination Reports; LPS Student and Parent Consent Form which includes acknowledgement of the Code of Conduct, Student School Expectations, and concussion information; and the Emergency Information Report form should be completed and returned to the school athletic director.
+Physical Examination Reports; LPS Student and Parent Consent Form which includes acknowledgement of the Code of Conduct, Student School Expectations, and concussion information; and the Emergency Information Report form should be completed online or returned to the school athletic office.
 Physical exam reports will be included in the nurse's permanent school health record.
-All other forms will be filed in the office of the school athletic director.
-These forms are available in the athletic office or on the school Website.
+All other forms will be included in the LPS student information system.
+These forms are available through ParentVUE.